Lookout Mountain: Northern and eastern slopes and summit

 The caves of Ruby Falls are in Lookout Mountain, and the rock formations of the "City of Rocks" (or Rock City) attraction are situated on the ridge.
 The area is home to the Lookout Mountain Incline Railway, Covenant College, and a hang-gliding school.
 Lookout Mountain is one of Chattanooga's most visited tourist attractions.

 Civil War-related landmarks include "Point Park", operated by the National Park Service, and the Cravens House.
 Nearby are Georgia's Cloudland Canyon and Cloudland Canyon State Park.

 Southern and western slopes

 The southwestern section of Lookout Mountain is in northeastern Alabama.
 The Little River flows over the mountain in Little River Canyon National Preserve and the DeSoto Falls in DeSoto State Park.

-The Noccalula Falls Park, featuring a pioneer village showcasing several nineteenth-century homes, is at the southern terminus of Lookout Mountain, in Gadsden, Alabama.
-Local legend claims that the 90-foot falls' namesake, Noccalula, jumped to her death because she could not marry the man she loved.
+The Noccalula Falls Park, featuring a pioneer village showcasing several 19th-century homes, is at the southern terminus of Lookout Mountain, in Gadsden, Alabama.
+Local legend claims that Noccalula, the namesake of the 90 ft falls, jumped to her death because she could not marry the man she loved.

 White water sports and rock-climbing (offering views of the Coosa River Basin) are this area's key attractions.